Madan007/Le-DnD/README.md

 ##### targetKey

-Optional string to specify which DropTargets will accept which DragDropContainers.
+Optional string to specify which DropContainers will accept which DragContainers.
 Default is 'ddc'.

 ### Other Props